Downsizing business? Here's how to succeed with decreased budgets and higher marketing goals

 Paid marketing channels are not as scalable as people consider them to be.

 Paid ads and other marketing channels have decreasing returns over time.
-In Adstage’s Q4 2019 Paid Media Benchmark Report, the report indicated that cost to get one thousand of views on ads would go up and down based on ad competition.
+In Adstage’s Q4 2019 Paid Media Benchmark Report, the report indicated that the cost to get one thousand views on ads would go up and down based on ad competition.

 In other words, when it comes to getting customers, too many companies using ads will lead to fewer clicks over time, as people get more grow tired of them.
 More competing ads also lead to increasing ad-spend for the same amount of impressions.